simple-crypto/simple-website/simple_crypto/content/about/organization.md

 * **Final release** Once the code has been gold-sponsored for 5 years, it is released under a non-copyleft license for the whole community.

+For projects with multiple versions, each version goes through the process described above, possibly with a more lightweight public evaluation stage.
+Gold sponsoring for a project gives access to all the versions, but each version has its own 5-year counter for the final release.

 ## Intellectual property policy of the association {#licenses}